YbFan115/Yibin/content/en/posts/RA-notes.md

 - **Wikidata**: According to the query outcome in Wikidata, it seems like dataset in Wikidata does not have a good coverage for the match between a fandom wiki and a subreddit, but include almost no error due to the properties for Wikipedia.
 We are going to deal with more data to get back at the dataset in Wikidata.

 - **Machine Learning Classification**: To find out whether a subreddit and a fandom wiki is really similar or the mapping between them is correct, there can be some ideas from [machine learning classification](https://machinelearningmastery.com/types-of-classification-in-machine-learning/).

+- **Machine Learning for Social Sciences**: Machine learning models used in social sciences has triggered a heated discussion: whether it is "garbage in, garbage out" ([Geiger et al., 2019](https://doi.org/10.1145/3351095.3372862)) or "theory in, theory out" ([Radford & Joseph, 2020](https://doi.org/10.3389/fdata.2020.00018))?

 - **Rules for prediction**: Simpler than real ML classifier, if we give a set of rules to predict the correctnesss of mappings it would also make sense.
 An example rule Nate gave is:

 	```